Battery Laws in Arkansas

 Battery using a deadly weapon or firearm creates an increased risk of harm, which can also bump up the penalties.

-Deadly weapon means a firearm or anything made for the purpose of inflicting death or serious physical injury or anything used in a manner that could have the same effect.
+Deadly weapon means a firearm or anything made or used to inflict death or serious physical injury.
 Examples include handguns, brass knuckles, knives, sawed-off shotguns, and explosive devices.

 Firearms include any device designed, made, or adapted to shoot an object by the action of an explosive, or any item readily convertible to that use.
 The definition includes these devices even if they are unloaded or missing a necessary component, such as an ammunition clip.